nema-systems/nema-gh-actions/README.md

-# Github Actions for Interacting with Nema
+# GitHub Actions for Interacting with Nema

 ## Usage